jonasmit/jonathanasmith/content/article/create-a-hugo-netlify-blog-part-1/index.md

 git commit -a -m "new post"
 git push -u origin HEAD
 ```

+At this stage you have completed almost all the steps in this article:
 ![Completed Steps](https://docs.google.com/drawings/d/e/2PACX-1vT7tZsQL_bGQDJynRPDF0_yDiK9bhJ2jlhOv2Sma8bElRaP4thLCF-7Xiw7WR6XLYHZKhf6gY5aesSO/pub?w=597&amp;h=201)

 In Part 2, I will demonstrate how to wire this blog up to Netlify and publish your blog using the domain name that you registered!